10 Kamal 167 B.E. (Baha’i calendar)

 Yes, it’s finally happened.
+A band made up of members around my age are doing a reunion tour.
 And I’m not ashamed to say that I’m excited about it.

 The Primitives are one of my favorite bands from the 1980’s.
 The Coventry, England based group created music that combined a number of elements that I like about 80’s music: punk, pop, and 60’s psychedelic revival.
 (80’s nostalgists often forget the degree to which the 60’s made a comeback during the 80’s, influencing artists like Prince, The Bangles, R.E.M. and Echo and the Bunnymen.)

 The lead singer, Tracy Tracy (born Tracy Cattell) is a month younger than I am, and started her career when she was only eighteen or nineteen.
 She exuded an air of sweet girly innocence mixed with a bit of punk attitude.

 I remember the first time I played my cassette tape of the Primitives album Lovely. my college roommate commented that it sounded like “neon thrash.”
 Their early music mixed bubblegum pop with Ramones-influenced buzzsaw guitars, and a little bit of psychedelia here and there.
 Their next CD Pure, focused more on their pop and psychedelia influences.